direktiv/vscode-direktiv-extension/README.md

 ## Requirements

 If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+We require the use of the YAML extension.
+This will get prompted to install when you try execute Direktiv related actions.
+Or you can install this extension
 ## Extension Settings

 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.